Beliathal/QFILHelper/README.md

 <b>QFIL helper</b> is a console app created out of the necessity to automate the process of partition backup with QFIL utility.
-As one of the “lucky” owners of the sprint branded LG v50, I was faced with the grim prospect of making manual backup of every available partition, every time I’d want to upgrade, downgrade, temper with the system files or mess with Magisk modules.
+As one of the “lucky” owners of the sprint branded LG v50, I was faced with the grim prospect of making manual backup of every available partition, every time I’d want to upgrade, downgrade, tфmper with the system files or mess with Magisk modules.

 While researching this subject, I've stumbled upon [this guide](https://forum.xda-developers.com/t/tutorial-full-flash-backup-and-restore.4362809/) explaining in great detail how to use fh_loader.exe supplied within QFIL (QPST) utility.
 Then I've decided to take it one step further and automate the entire process…